Making things happen

 Curriculum case studies

-These articles illustrate a variety of approaches to establishing, embedding and responding to the creative attributes within the curriculum.
+The case studies below demonstrate different approaches to establishing, embedding and responding to the creative attributes within the curriculum.

 Graduate case studies